cocotb/copra/README.md

 ## Features

-- 🚀 Generate Python type stubs from Verilog/SystemVerilog DUTs
+- 🚀 Generate Python type stubs from VHDL and Verilog/SystemVerilog DUTs
 - 🧩 Supports both scalar and array ports
 - 🎯 Improves IDE autocompletion and type checking
 - ⚡ Works with any cocotb-compatible simulator